The National Weather Service Forecast Office in Wilmington, OH provides opportunities

 LEVEL 1 - Pre-College

-This level is intended for pre-college students interested in meteorology, atmospheric science, hydrology, and
+This level is intended for pre-college (high school junior and senior) students interested in meteorology, atmospheric science, and hydrology.

-one to two hours with an appropriate NWS employee (meteorologist) observing and discussing career opportunities.
+one to two hours with an appropriate NWS employee (meteorologist) observing and discussing job duties and career opportunities.

 LEVEL 2 - Lower level Undergraduate Students

-This level is intended for freshman and sophomore students enrolled in a university, college or technical program
+This level is intended for freshman through junior college students enrolled in a university, college or technical program

 majoring in meteorology, atmospheric science or hydrology.
-It is also for college students considering these fields
+It is also for advanced college students considering these fields

 as a major.
-A tour of the NWS facility will be provided for the student followed by approximately two to four (2-4)
+A tour of the NWS facility will be provided for the student followed by approximately two to three (2-3)

 hours with an appropriate NWS employee (meteorologist) observing and discussing career opportunities.